burnedpopcorn/Swabs-Expedition-Web-Port/README.md

 Compiled Web Builds and Source Code is in the Releases Tab

 > [!NOTE]
-> You can CLone this Repo, but it will only give you the Compiled Build of the Initial Release
+> You can Clone this Repo, but it will only give you the Compiled Build of the Initial Release

 ## Thanks to
 - voidymite, for allowing me to make this Web Port